amitfin/oref_alert/README.md

 1. `Area`: the name of the area.
 2. `Time to shelter`: as provided by Pikud Haoref for the selected area (constant value).
 3. `Alert`: the active alert (when there is such).
+4. `Display`: a user-friendly string of the time in the format of "mm:ss".

 *Note: this sensor is not created when the configuration contains multiple areas or groups (e.g. cities with multiple areas or districts).
 It's possible in such a case to create an additional sensor configuration for the specific area of interest by using the action `oref_alert.add_sensor`.*